 7.5 Advancements must be balanced with considerations of space sustainability to ensure long-term accessibility of orbital resources.

-7.6 Space connectivity plays a vital role in disaster preparedness, early-warning systems, and climate monitoring, particularly in regions without robust terrestrial infrastructure.
+7.6 Space connectivity can play a vital role in disaster preparedness, early-warning systems, and climate monitoring, particularly in regions without robust terrestrial infrastructure.
 Strengthening voluntary data-sharing on environmental and disaster-related information within the scope of space connectivity activities can enhance resilience and global cooperation.

 7.7 As space connectivity expands, fostering trust, transparency, and peaceful cooperation among actors is essential to ensure that new technologies contribute to inclusive and sustainable development.